lucasboulding/tournament-management-racket/README.md

 ## Usage

-These scripts assume that you have Racket installed, and they are tested on Ubuntu 16.04.
+These scripts assume that you have Racket installed, and they were developed on Ubuntu 16.04.
+They have not been tested in any other environments.

 ### elo-ratings.rkt

 This script includes functions that can be used to calculate the updated Elo rating of two players when supplied with their initial Elo ratings and the match outcome.

 If the script is run in DrRacket, the functions can be called with appropriate arguments in the interactions buffer.
-For instance, to update a player's rating, call the function `update-rating` as in the following example `(update-rating 800 0.5 1)` which returns a rating of 816, what we would expect.
+For instance, to update a player's rating, call the function `update-rating` as in the following example `(update-rating 800 0.5 1)` which describes a player with a rating of 800 playing an equally rated player and winning.
+This returns a rating of 816, what we would expect for the established *k*-factor of 32.
+If this player had instead lost, their updated rating would return 784.

-It also includes a second way of creating an Elo rating which considers two additional factors: margin of victory and the autocorrelation problem.
+This script also includes a second way of creating an Elo rating which considers two additional factors: margin of victory and the autocorrelation problem.
 These are described by Nate Silver [here](https://fivethirtyeight.com/features/introducing-nfl-elo-ratings/).
 It is possible that these additional factors may increase the accuracy of Elo ratings for six card cribbage players, but I have not attempted to check that.
 This is one direction that this project might take in the future.